lucapette/website/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

   _just_ one store.
 - Up to your number of partitions, you can just add more instances to improve parallel processing of your data.
-- If the endpoint does key lookups, you can keep response time always pretty low.
+- The local stores update really fast, so the endpoints we'll build respond to change quickly.
+If the endpoint does key lookups, you can keep response time always pretty low.
 Especially if you employ a fast RPC layer.
 - Your applications are self-sufficient in terms of state.
 If you'd put all of your data in Kafka then you could stretch this idea quite a bit.
 You would end up with services that build their own state locally and do not need to talk to